domhnallohanlon/thunkable_book_1/README.md

 ## Assumptions

-This books assumes that you have a GSuite (formerly Google apps) account already, and that you know how to sign into Thunkable and create an app.
+This books assumes that you have a GSuite (formerly Google apps) account already, and that you know how to sign into Thunkable and create a new app.
 If you haven't made it that far yet, check out the appendices.